sinaazimii/Wikidata-tools/README.md

-"-st" : "start date and time, in form of 'YYYY-MM-DD HH:MM:SS, not setting start and end date will get latest changes" "-et" : "end date and time, in form of 'YYYY-MM-DD HH:MM:SS'" "-id" : "filter changes by the entity id (should start with 'Q')" "-op" : ommits priniting of the changes, useful when writing to file or when debugging "-d" : "show debug outputs, shows api calls and curl commands being used"
+"-st" : "start date and time, in form of 'YYYY-MM-DD HH:MM:SS, not setting start and end date will get latest changes" "-et" : "end date and time, in form of 'YYYY-MM-DD HH:MM:SS'" "-id" : "filter changes by the entity id (should start with 'Q')" "-op" : "ommits priniting of the changes, useful when writing to file or when debugging" "-d" : "show debug outputs, shows api calls and curl commands being used"
 ```
 Usage examples: